ros-navigation/navigation2/nav2_map_server/README.md

 - Occupancy grid (nav_msgs/msg/OccupancyGrid)
 - PointCloud PointCloud2 (sensor_msgs/msg/PointCloud2)

 For now, there are only two main map types are supported one for `2D`(OccupancyGrid) and other for `3D`(PointCloud), still one can implement their own with full freedom to hold all the aspects of the new map type.
 Such extensions could be simply supported in Map Server.
 For that it is required to define the template specialization of the core (bare minimum) implementation of the new map type for Map Server, Map Saver and Map IO library.
-Also the new map type can use either a preimplemented `MapIO 2D` and `MapIO 3D`, or a custom I/O library to handle map files, and message conversions.

 ## MapIO 2D library

 `MapIO 2D` library contains following API functions declared in `map_2d/map_io_2d.hpp` to work with